2016 Fantasy Football Rankings - PPR Rankings - Wide Receivers- Updated: Wednesday, August 24th

 3. Odell Beckham, New York Giants

 In his young career, Beckham has averaged more than 100 yards per game (2,755 yards in 27 career games).
-Even though he has missed five games over his first two seasons, OBJ has 15 100-yard games during that span.
-Only Antonio Brown (17) and Julio Jones (16) have more.
+Even though he has missed five games over his first two seasons, OBJ has more 100-yard games (15) than he has with less than 100 yards (12) during that span.
+In fact, only Antonio Brown (17) and Julio Jones (16) have more 100-yard games.
 In addition, no player has more receiving touchdowns than Beckham (25) during his two NFL seasons.

 4. DeAndre Hopkins, Houston Texans

 One of the best young talents in the NFL, Hopkins took another huge step forward in his age-23 season.
-Even with a less-than-ideal quarterback situation, Hopkins set career highs across the board with 111 receptions, 1,521 yards and 11 touchdowns in 2015.
+Even with a less-than-ideal quarterback situation last season, Hopkins set career highs across the board with 111 receptions, 1,521 yards and 11 touchdowns in 2015.

 It was a disappointing season for Dez and the Cowboys.
 Not only was Bryant sidelined for nearly half the season with a broken foot, but Tony Romo broke his collarbone (two times).
 When healthy, however, Bryant is one of the most dominant receivers in the league and only Rob Gronkowski has more receiving touchdowns than Bryant (53) since 2011.